OktalonSzoradi/OktalonSzoradi/README.md

 ## Hello, World! 👋

+I'm Oktalon!
+You can call me Talon if you'd like.

 This is the GitHub account I'll be using for my studies at Hochschule Campus Wien!

 <!--